mongodb/mongo/src/mongo/db/timeseries/README.md

 ## Bucket Collection Schema

+Uncompressed bucket (version 1):
 ```
 {
     _id: <Object ID with time component equal to control.min.<time field>>,
     control: {
-        // <Some statistics on the measurements such min/max values of data fields>
+        // <Some statistics on the measurements such as min/max values of data fields>
-        version: 1,  // Version of bucket schema.
-Currently fixed at 1 since this is the
+        version: 1,  // Version of bucket schema, version 1 indicates the bucket is uncompressed.
-                     // first iteration of time-series collections.
         min: {
             <time field>: <time of first measurement in this bucket, rounded down based on granularity>,
             <field0>: <minimum value of 'field0' across all measurements>,